jeremytammik/tbc/a/1922_multiversion.md

 a [list of alternatives](https://github.com/jeremytammik/VisualStudioRevitAddinWizard#alternatives) to the [VisualStudioRevitAddinWizard GitHub repository](https://github.com/jeremytammik/VisualStudioRevitAddinWizard).

+####<a name="4.2"></a> Addendum &ndash; Multiple Projects in Single SLN

+Pablo Derendinger adds:

+Hi!
+I would like to share our experience with multi-version projects.

+After a lot of work with scripting and pre/post build steps, we found a solution that works like a charm.

+We use a shared project with all the code and a "build" project for each Revit version.

+Each build version retrieves its specific Revit dlls from nuget.

+To support a new version, we just copy `csproj`, change it's name and nuget references.

+To support changes in the API, we use compile rules to ignore deprecated features.

+At the end of the day we have a single `sln` with a `csproj` per Revit version.

+Works perfectly under a CI/CD workflow.

+Hope you find it useful.

 ####<a name="5"></a> Deploying a DLL File as a Resource

 In the thread